mmmohajer/baseDesign/README.md

 The props of this component are: <br>

 - **type**: This is a prop that takes `flex` or `block` as the value of display, by default `block` <br>
+- **showIn**: This is a prop that takes some of "xs", "sm", "md" and "lg", these values define in what screen sizes this component must be shown in.
 - **direction**: This is a prop that takes one of the two values `horizontal` to have div with a flex-direction row or `vertical` to have div with a flex-direction column, by default `horizontal` <br>

 - **hAlign**: 'Horizontal Align' this is a prop that takes one of the three values and each value depends on the direction, by default `start`